H3R01A/OB_nextjsapp/README.md

 npm run dev
 ```

-You will be greeted to a welcome page where you are able to navigate to a "Order Status" page and/or a "Token Balance" page.
+You will be greeted to a welcome page where you are able to get started with OB NEXT!

 ## Getting to know the app

 ### Welcome Page
-You are able to select which part of the app you want to navigate to!
-There are two options available: "Check Order Status" and "Check Token Balance".
-You will also find the current bitcoin price and block being updated in real time and any time you navigate back to the home page.
+Users will have the ability to connect their Bitcoin Web3 wallet as well as have the ability to check order status, token balances and their saved favorite tokens.
+Users will also find the current bitcoin price and block height being updated in real time as well as a chart showing historic prices and heights from the past 6 months.

 >NOTE: Bicoin price should update every 1 minute and the current Bitcoin block should update every 10 mins based on caching implementation.

+>NOTE: "Check Favorites" section is available to users AFTER they have connected their Web3 wallet.

 >IMPORTANT!: In order to visualize the current bitcoin price, you will need access to an API that will provide the data.
 Please refer to the `getBitcoinPriceData` server action functions within the `actions` directory for more information on how to configure your data fetch calls.